What Does Bonded Mean in Business

 In today’s business world, the importance of being bonded cannot be overstated.
 Most businesses are fueled by contracts, and surety bonds present an avenue for the proper implementation of these contracts.
 In fact, surety bonds have become a requirement in most industries because of the multiple benefits that they provide for both businesses and their customers.

-In order to understand the importance of being bonded in business, we need to first begin with explaining what a bond is, how they work, and their applications across various industries.
+In order to understand the importance of becoming bonded in business, we need to first begin by explaining what a bond is, how they work, and their applications across various industries.

 In the world of business, a bond is a legally binding contract that is signed between 3 parties.
 These parties include the principal, the surety, and the obligee.
 It all begins when a person/entity (the obligee) seeks the services of a particular business.
 The obligee may need to have a particular service carried out, such as a construction project or repairs to their premises.